Swimming Pool Blog

 There are a few differences in prepping a pool for new plaster, but the objective is the same - for the best bond of the new surface, the underlying surface must be clean, solid and rough.
 Just like painting a wall, if there is peeling paint, dirt or grease, the bond will be poor and the chance of problems increases.

-Here's the process for prepping an inground pool for new plaster.
+Here's the general process for prepping an inground pool for new plaster, for your information - but please, leave this to the professionals.

 - DRAIN THE POOL: It's unlikely that your pool filter pump can drain the entire pool, they often lose prime eventually, leaving you with 1000 gallons left in the deep end bowl.
 But, you can use the filter pump on the 'Waste' setting (if you have a multiport filter valve) to drain most of the water out.
 For the remainder of the water, you'll need a small sump pump, or a large winter cover pump.
 Running the hose up the shallow end floor creates less resistance than running the hose straight up the deep end wall, which will give you faster flow rates.
 You'll need to be able to get ALL of the water out of the pool, a wet/dry vac or bucket and large sponges can be used for the last few gallons.
 If using a wet/dry vac, don't try to roll it up the slope and lift it to empty - put your sump pump inside of it to drain it when full.
 Be sure to pump the pool to a point far away from the pool, or to a downhill slope or storm drain (if allowed by your Water Authority), to avoid pool water coming to rest underneath the pool, which leads me to our second point.